 Agencies Take Note: This is a Moment of Opportunity

 But, let’s not write off the role of ad agencies just yet.
 Yes, huge names are taking control over their programmatic advertising because they can.
 Goliath organizations with the money, resources and talent to dictate the terms will always do just that.

 Thankfully for agencies, not every brand is a Netflix.
 Not every company has the expertise and resources to launch a full-scale ad tech department or work directly with a media company to develop proprietary technology.
 Many brands are already stretching their limited time and resources uncomfortably thin.
 As technology continues to democratize across brands big and small, the workload of really great creative will remain the same.

 Agencies take note: This is a moment of opportunity.
 While brands adapt to new technology, it is creative agencies who will be asked to focus on, well, creative.

 According to Brad Jakeman of Pepsi, “The agency of the future will need to enthusiastically pull in creative and collaborate from the worlds of Hollywood, Silicon Valley and other distribution platforms, whether they own them or not… It would operate much more like the Hollywood studio model” pulling in the right talent for the job.

 So, should agencies be worried about the in-house ad tech boom?
 Not likely.
 While technology may be widely adopted by brands in the near future, stunning creative is almost impossible for many brands to accomplish on their own.
-Therefore, all executions that require technology + creative (example: content marketing = creative and content + distribution) would likely be best executed on the agency level.
-Agencies can certainly maintain their piece of the pie by fusing their creative outputs to the latest and greatest technology adopted by brands.
+And many brands will still lack the resources and know how to adopt in-house programmatic.
+All executions that require technology + creative (example: content marketing = creative and content + distribution) would likely be best executed on the agency level.
+Agencies can certainly maintain their piece of the pie by fusing their creative outputs to the latest and greatest technology.